Pothulapati/website/content/blog/copilot.md

 And the funny part is, GitHub owns VSCode too.
 They could've totally built what Cursor did.
 It was obvious from where they started i.e auto-completion and code suggestions.

-(Just this week, [GitHub launchedAgent Mode right inside the editor](https://github.blog/news-insights/product-news/github-copilot-the-agent-awakens/) in *beta* 😅 but the vibes seem to have been *set again*.)
+(Just this week, [GitHub launched Agent Mode right inside the editor](https://github.blog/news-insights/product-news/github-copilot-the-agent-awakens/) in *beta* 😅 but the vibes seem to have been *set again*.
+Also, I don't understand why they have three different things i.e Chat, Edits and Agent mode and expect the user to do the selection part.)

 ## 3. Nothing for (Self-hosted) Enterprises